-The world's first garment made of the finest Swiss Merino wool!
-This cap is a real rarity: the first Swiss merino sheep grew their hair in the Emmental, Jura and Thurgau for 2 years so that we can produce a limited edition of 350 caps.
-The wool was spun into a high-quality yarn at FLASA in the Jura, which HerrUrs has lovingly knitted into these exclusive caps.
-These are perfect for everyday life: wear them as they fit you - once turned over, twice or not at all.
+The world's first garment made from the finest Swiss Merino wool!
+This cap is a real rarity: for 2 years the first Swiss Merino sheep let their hair grow, so that we could produce a limited edition of 350 caps.
+These are perfect for everyday wear: wear it how it fits you - folded over once, twice or not at all.

 Note: The Swiss Merino Beanie is available unisex in two sizes.
 If the head circumference is larger than 58 cm we recommend size L, otherwise S.

 The Story of your Swiss Merino Beanie